We Are All Brooklyn Fellowship Against Hate (WAABFAH)

 • Museum visits, neighborhood tours, and a Broadway show

-In order to truly understand and gain appreciation for the diversity of Brooklyn, each session will be held in a different neighborhood – all locations will be easily accessible by public transit.
+In order to truly understand and gain appreciation for the diversity of Brooklyn, each session is held in a different neighborhood, and all locations are easily accessible by public transit.

-Please click here to apply for the 2024 cohort!
+Please click here to review the 2024 application.

 If you are interested in learning more about the We Are All Brooklyn Against Hate Fellowship (WAABFAH), please contact Dani Kogan at kogand@jcrcny.org.